 Most merchant cash advance companies consider their transactions to be a purchase of future sales rather than a loan.
 To determine how much funding to provide, finance companies review your credit card sales, commercial sales, banks statements, and other information.
 These reports provide them with sales performance information, which gives them an idea of your future sales potential.

-Determining the funding amount
+a) Determining the funding amount

 The amount of funding is determined by a combination of your sales and the perceived risk of your account.
 Most cash advance companies advance anywhere from 80% to 150% of your average monthly revenues based on these parameters.

 The amount you must repay is determined by multiplying your financed amount by a “return factor.”
 The return factor can range from 1.09 to 1.50.
 For example, a $100,000 transaction with a payback factor of 1.09 would require repayment of $109,000 over a period of time.
 Usually, the payback period ranges from 3 months to 15 months.

 The actual funding part of the transaction is relatively simple.
 The funds are deposited to your account once the financing is approved.

 Your company can repay the funds to the cash advance company in a number of ways.
 If you funded credit card sales, your company pays the finance company back through a percentage of its daily sales.
 This percentage, known as the “retrieval rate,” can range from 8% to 13% of your daily sales.
 It’s paid back by implementing split processing with your credit card processor.

 If you are not financing credit card sales, repayment happens by allowing the cash advance company to deduct funds from your bank account via the ACH system (direct withdrawal).
 For this reason, some merchant cash advances are also referred to as ACH loans (or simply ‘cash advances’).
 Although most finance company debit your account every business day, some do so on a weekly basis.